 More passive or neutral colors can give a soothing Zen-like feeling to your outdoor space.
 Silvers, whites, and stainless steel can look more nautical or modern.
 Browns and greens can feel more rustic and blend in better with a backyard garden space.

-Did you know light conditions can greatly affect the appearance of color?
+Did you know light conditions can greatly affect the appearance of railing color?

 It is important to look at color samples in the area that it will be used.
 Whether you’re planning an outdoor deck railing project or an indoor staircase, look at color samples in natural light.
 Direct sunlight is best.
 Observe the railing color sample during the daytime and evening.
 Observe the railing color in the environment that the color will be used.
 The eye perceives color differently on vertical surfaces than it does on horizontal and curved surfaces.
 If the color is being applied to a vertical surface, be sure to look at the sample on a vertical surface.
 This will give you a better perspective on how the color will actually look.

 Should the railing color match the outside of the house or accent it?

 Many times we are asked by customers, “should the railing color match the house color, window trim, or accent color?”
 These are important things to consider.
 Contrasting colors can be used to accent or draw attention to the railing, making the railing a focal point.
 Similar colors can make the railing posts appear to blend in with the home.
 See these example images below showing different railing color variations.
 These images may help you visualize how your completed project will look.

 I hope this has helped you to make your railing color choice easier, so have fun with your project!
-For more on color options see this page on our 6 signature colors.
+For more color options see this page on our 6 signature colors.
 There are thousands of custom colors available for metal railings so you can create a style you’ll love.